Meet Stephanie Dukes

 Stephanie worked at Tal-Tran, the transportation system for the city of Tallahassee, Florida, before her volunteer work with the Education Committee of the Jr. Women’s Club of Tallahassee led to her being recruited as an Occupational Specialist by Mr. Murphy at Griffin Middle School of Leon County.
 Her dedication to children inspired the receiving of a mini-grant for career exploration.
 The presentation of her students’ success rate at a State Conference led to Stephanie’s recruitment by and employment with Miami-Dade County Public School System.
 Stephanie continued to serve as an Occupational Specialist, Business Education, and Dean of Discipline for Exceptional Educational Students.
 Her dedication and hard work led to receiving the votes of her peers for the Robert Renick Educational Center Teacher of the Year Award - 1994; Selection in 1999 as a Florida Supreme Court Justice Teaching Institute Fellow; Co-Author History Book Around Mulberry published by Arcadia Publishing with her grandmother, Mrs. Essie N. Helper-Morgan, who turned 101 years old in October of 2019.

-Stephanie’s forty years and over 50,000 hours of community services and philanthropy have led to seeking Non-Profit Management Certification.
+Stephanie’s forty years and over 50,000 hours of community services and philanthropy have led to her interest in Non-Profit Management.
 She holds membership in many organizations such as Zeta Phi Beta Sorority, Inc. (Diamond Life Member) where she has served on the National Executive Board as a one of five National Trustees governing the organization’s assets over $13 millions; Zeta Educational Thespian Association, Inc. aka The Moseley House Mouse Inc.; Central Florida Section National Council of Negro Women, Inc. serving locally as the 1st Vice-President, Parliamentarian; Member of the National Elections Committee of the National Council of Negro Women, Inc.; Lake County Democratic Party Precinct Captain and South Lake Democratic Club – Past President.
 Induction into the Southeastern Region and the Florida State Leadership Conference Hall of Fame of Zeta Phi Beta Sorority Inc. Stephanie is a divorcee who enjoys spending time with her family especially the interest of her nieces and nephews; spending her time and efforts serving the youth and elderly of the community; traveling to historical places with her Mom, Aunties, and Life-Time Sister Friends; and spending quiet time with her God-mothers, Mrs. Annette Woodard Dempsey of Mulberry, FL and Mrs. Rosa T. Brown of Tallahassee, FL.

-Stephanie attends Bible Study at Wootson Temple of Clermont, FL.
+Stephanie attends Bible Study at Wootson Temple (Pastor Marvin L. Wootson) of Clermont, FL.
 Through her travels she has attended St. Mary’s Primitive Baptist Church of Tallahassee, FL (The Late Rev. R. N. Gooden); Greater New Bethel Baptist Church of Miami Garden, FL (Rev. G. David Horton); The Foundation of Pembroke Pine, FL (Rev. Wayne Lomax); Celebration of Praise Church of God (Rev. Roderick Lee Trusty); and The Sanctuary at Mt.
 Calvary of Jacksonville, FL (Rev. John Allen Newman).
 She currently is a member of Hope International Church of Groveland, FL, under the tutelage of Pastors Tony and Jodie McCoy.